grenzenAberNormal/Alarm-Box/src/posts/Contact Me.md

 ---
 title: Contact me
 description: Contact me if you have any feedback or questions.
-You can also contact me if you wont to build your own Alarmbox and bring the project to different places.
+You can also contact me if you want to build  your own Alarmbox and bring the project to different places.
 ---

 mahmoudtamaa@hotmail.com